-Why is the idea of class essential in OOP?
-Here is an analogy to understand: The world around us has much more structure than just numbers and strings.
-There are cars, people, houses, and all kinds of things that are part of the structure involved in real-world design.
+The critical question is: Why is the idea of class and object important in OOPS?
+Here is an analogy to understand: The world around us has a much more complex structure than just numbers or strings.
+There are cars, people, houses, and all kinds of things that are part of the real-world design.
+So if we want to develop real-life software applications, we need to group attributes, behaviour and relationship of real-world objects in a meaningful fashion.
+So, the idea of class and object helps us define such structures in real-life software.

-In the following example, we have defined a Car class with attributes speed and gear, and methods for setting and getting the speed and gear of a car.
-Inside the main method, we have created two objects of the Car class (car1 and car2) with their own unique speed and gear values.
+In the following example, we have defined a Car class with attributes speed and gear and provided methods for accessing and updating these attributes.
+Inside the main method, we have created two objects of the Car (car1 and car2) with their own speed and gear values.

 class Car {